Time Complexity Analysis of Loop in Programming

 }

-Here loop is running in the range of 1 to n, and the loop variable increases or decreases by a factor of 2 at each iteration.
-So, we need to count the total number of iterations performed by the loop to calculate the time complexity.
+In the above examples, the loop runs from 1 to n, and the loop variable increases or decreases by a factor of 2 at each iteration.
+To calculate the time complexity, we need to count the total number of iterations performed by the loop.

 // Here c is a constant greater than 1